elastic/integrations/packages/windows_etw/docs/README.md

 It is supported in every Windows versions supported by [`Filebeat`](https://www.elastic.co/support/matrix), starting from Windows 10 and Windows Server 2016.

 This package does not contain any ingest pipeline, so no pre-ingest data processing is applied out of the box.
-Custom ingest pipelines can be added through the Kibana UI, to get the data in the desired format.
+Custom ingest pipelines can be added through the Kibana UI to get the data in the desired format.

 ## Configuration

 This integration can interact with ETW in three distinct ways: it can create a new session to capture events from user-mode providers, attach to an already existing session to collect ongoing event data, or read events from a pre-recorded .etl file.
-For that reason, when configuring the integration there are three parameters that are mutually exclusive, but at least one of them should be set: Provider (Name or GUID), File and Session.
+For that reason, when configuring the integration there are three parameters that are mutually exclusive, but at least one of them must be set: Provider (Name or GUID), File and Session.

-Regarding the specification of the trace level, permissible selections include `critical`, `error`, `warning`, `information`, and `verbose`.
+Event trace level may be specified at `critical`, `error`, `warning`, `information`, or `verbose`.
 The system will ingest events that correspond to the specified trace level or exceed it in terms of severity.

-There are two native filters at the moment when configuring this integration.
+Events may be filtered using event masks with the `Match Any Keyword` or `Match All Keyword` parameters.
 The `Match Any Keyword` parameter specifies a 64-bit bitmask where an event is ingested if any of the bits set in this bitmask match any of the keyword bits set in the event's properties, allowing for a broad selection of events based on multiple criteria.
 Conversely, the `Match All Keyword` parameter requires that all bits set in its 64-bit bitmask match the event's keyword bits for the event to be ingested.The correct format for both fields is `0x` followed by a 16-character hexadecimal number.

 [Here](https://learn.microsoft.com/en-us/windows/win32/api/evntrace/nf-evntrace-enabletraceex2) you can read more information about these parameters.

-The full documentation for the input are currently available [here](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-etw.html), including more examples about how to configure it.
+The full documentation for the input are available [here](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-input-etw.html), including more examples about how to configure it.

 ## Fields Mapping